stefapi/PID_tune/README.md

 The step response is a characteristic measure for PID performance and often referred to in tuning techniques.
-For more details read: https://en.wikipedia.org/wiki/PID_controller#Manual_tuning The program is Python based but utilizes Blackbox_decode.exe from blackbox_tools (https://github.com/cleanflight/blackbox-tools) to read logfiles.
+For more details read: https://en.wikipedia.org/wiki/PID_controller#Manual_tuning The program is Python based and use only Orangebox library to decode the blackbox.
+Blackbox_decode.exe is no more necessary here !

+Tested with betaflight 4.2.8

 As an example:
 This was the BF 3.15 stock tune (including D Setpoint weight) on my 2.5" CS110: